D2-mods/Better-IWD-Pregen/README.md

 Give party starting equipment (IWD games)
 -

-This component gives the party basic starting weapons, as well as the "Worn Garment" armor.
-Weapons are given based on proficiencies (IWDEE), or class (IWD2), or randomly (classic IWD).
+This component gives the party basic starter weapons, as well as the Worn Garment robe.
+Weapons are given based on proficiencies (IWDEE), or class (IWD2), or randomly (IWD1).
 There's also an option to start with a bag, containing at least 1 of each weapon type.
 More info below.

-- Note: For IWD2, the pre-made parties already start out equipped, so this just makes it more fair for custom parties.
+- for IWD2, the pre-made parties already start out equipped, so this just makes it more fair for custom parties.
+- this is a global script that runs once for all 6 PC slots, whether or not they are filled. (i.e. a character that joins later will not have the scripting run for it)
-- This component is fully compatible with the IWD2EE mod.
-It's also compatible with IWD-in-BG2, if you really want to use that version.
+- This is compatible with the IWD2EE and IWD-in-BG2 mods.

---

-**Scripting notes:**

-This is a global script that runs once per character slot per game.
-If the character exists, the script will start for that slot.
-It specifically looks for a quarterstaff in the inventory (which level 1 characters will always start with).
-It will not give starting items if already equipped (i.e. you imported a character from a previous playthrough).

-After about 1 round, the script will never run again for that playthrough for that character slot.
+- IWDEE note: if the starting cutscene interrupts the scripting, save and reload to make the scripting run.
+This should only happen rarely. (loading the autosave should also work)

 --